Tokyo Portfolio

 The economic activity in major cities like Tokyo, Osaka, and Yokohama is what makes salary levels competitive for talent in highly competitive markets.

-Tokyo, being the financial and commercial hub, consistently reports the highest salaries across most industries.
+Tokyo, being the financial and commercial hub, consistently reports the highest salaries across most industries — typically 20-30% above the national average.
 Those relocating to Japan should expect higher costs — and generally higher pay — in larger cities.
 In more rural or regional areas, the cost of living is lower, so are the average salaries.

 Professionals in rural prefectures may find their salaries 20-30% lower than the national average, which also reflects the economic differences across the country.